-Before we started our walk we paid a quick visit to the VisitScotland Tourist Information near the Scottish National Fisheries Museum in Anstruther to pick up a copy of a map of the path.
+Before we started our walk we picked up a copy of a map of the path.
 There’s a good one which folds neatly into sections within a plastic wallet (provided with the map), which was sufficient for our needs as we knew the route and it’s well signposted in this section.
 On our way through Anstruther we saw the drifter “The Reaper”; the May Princess which takes visitors to the Isle of May; noticed the freshly refurbished Dreel Halls; took a closer look at the Shell House and planned a return visit to the Dreel Tavern (all photographed above).

 Pittenweem, East Neuk

-Continuing our route along by Anstruther Golf Club, and enjoying the wonderful views on the way, we were soon pottering around Pittenweem Harbour; passing the Ice Cream shop (a family favourite); seeing the fishing boats; spotting an eider duck taking a rest on the steps and then heading west along the coastal path where we were reminded of the annual Pittenweem Arts Festival, and took a look back at the view from the top of the path.
+Continuing our route along by Anstruther Golf Club, and enjoying the wonderful views on the way, we were soon pottering around Pittenweem Harbour; passing the Bistro Dorey & Gallery and the Ice Cream shop (a family favourite); seeing the fishing boats; spotting an eider duck taking a rest on the steps and then heading west along the coastal path where we were reminded of the annual Pittenweem Arts Festival, and took a look back at the view from the top of the path.